corejourney/core-blog/content/teach-yourself-chinese.md

 - [HSK 1-6](https://chinesehsk.info/en/main-page-2/) Warning: Ads!

 If you want to eventually do the [HSK](https://www.digmandarin.com/hsk-test) exam, these books provide a great start for studying for them.
+The HSK exam is very important if you want to prove to a company that you have a sufficient ability to use Chinese for any reason, such as employment.

+### a message of encouragement

+Learning Chinese is a monumental task!
+Even if you do have the ability and the passion, the process is daunting even for the most capable learner.
+I recommend not seeing it as a goal to achieve but rather more of a lifestyle.
+With every language, there is still more to learn!
+(And I am still learning more Chinese every single day)!